VikParuchuri/vik-blog/_posts/2012-06-12-nba-predictions-finals.md

 ---
+categories: vik
+cover: false
+date: 2012-06-12 12:05
 layout: post
-title: NBA Predictions -- Finals
-date: 2012-06-12 12:05
+modified: 2014-01-07 21:53
 slug: nba-predictions-finals
-modified: 2014-01-07 21:53
 status: published
+subclass: post
-categories: basketball NBA playoffs finals R
+tags: basketball NBA playoffs finals R
+title: NBA Predictions -- Finals
 ---

 Now we are on to the finals!
 The algorithm enters the finals with a 6-4 record